flintoftid/aegmesher/ReadMe.txt

-University_of_York Applied Electromagnetics Group Mesh Generator
+AEG Mesher: An Open Source Structured Mesh Generator for FDTD Simulations

-The Applied Electromagnetics Group (AEG) mesh generator, aegmesher, is a structured mesh generator for uniform and non-uniform cuboid meshes.
-It was primarily developed for creating meshes for finite-difference time-domain (FDTD) and similar electromagnetic solvers.
+The Applied Electromagnetics Group (AEG) mesh generator, aegmesher, is an Open Source structured mesh generator for uniform and non-uniform cuboid meshes.
+It was primarily developed in the Department_of_Electronics at the University_of York for creating meshes for finite-difference time-domain (FDTD) and similar electromagnetic solvers.

 Code Features